Legal AI needs action policy, not just model policy.

 error: "Cannot send client data to external services without BAA"Real-world scenarios

-A research agent working on Matter B attempts to access a case file from Matter A. The policy evaluates matter_id against the agent's current context and denies access instantly.
-The denial is logged with full context for the firm's compliance records.
-The agent never sees the document.
+A research agent working on Matter B attempts to access a case file from Matter A. The policy evaluates matter_id against the agent's current context and denies access at the policy layer.
+The denial is recorded with decision context for the firm's compliance records.
+The agent receives only the approved result, not the source document.

 An agent attempts to send privileged client information to a third-party API for analysis.
-The policy detects client data in the outbound request and blocks it, preventing an involuntary privilege waiver.
+The policy detects client data in the outbound request and blocks it, reducing involuntary privilege-waiver risk.
 The partner is notified of the attempted disclosure.

 Opposing counsel communication intercepted